swiss-ssi-group/MattrZeroKnowledgeProofsAspNetCore/README.md

  - Start application using for example http://localhost:5000
  - Start ngrok using **ngrok http http://localhost:5000** (like above)
  - Copy the DID for the OIDC Issuer Credentials from the VaccineCredentialsIssuer UI
- - Create a presentation template in the BoInsurance (Use copied DID)
+ - Create a presentation template in the VaccineVerify (Use copied DID)
  - Verify using the wallet and the application

 ## secrets